 Pick a Seat

 Unless your donor bike is from the earlier end of our recommended date range, it’s probably belt driven.
 Our Deluxe Sportster Hardtail kit stretches your bike by 2”.
-That means you’ll need a new, longer belt.
+That means you’ll need a new, longer belt for your hardtailed Sportster.
 For about the same price as a new belt, you can buy a chain conversion kit instead.
 It’s tough to beat the classic look of a chain-driven chopper.

 Key Start and Removing Excess Electronics

 Chopping a motorcycle is all about cutting back on the superfluous and emphasizing style.
 You can do both by stripping your bike of some electronics and the nest of stock wires it has.
 We’ve created a bare bones wiring harness that is designed to fit our Deluxe Sportster Hardtail kit.
-Here’s a video showing how you can relocate your coil, convert to key start, and install a performance ignition setup using our wiring harness:
+Here’s a video showing how you can relocate your coil, convert to key start, and install a performance ignition setup using our wiring harness on a Sportster hardtail:

 How to clean up the wiring on your Sportster Chopper